theopensourceway/guidebook/growing-contributors/README.md

-= Growing Contributors
+---
-// Author: Karsten Wade <kwade@redhat.com>
+description:
-// Updated: 2020-12-11
+author: Karsten Wade <kwade@redhat.com>
-// Versions: 2.0
+updated: 2020-12-11
-// Status: DRAFT
+---

-:leveloffset: +1
+# Growing contributors

 This is the longest and most thorough section of the guidebook because the challenges of creating a community around an open source software project are complex, interesting, difficult, sticky, and rewarding.